 - People with ADHD are also more vulnerable to developing PTSD.
 And poorly managed ADHD itself can lead to traumatizing situations.
 It is a constantly compounding problem.
 So, reactions can be outsized and “hair-trigger.”

-Please imagine John—a very dark-skinned, athletically built African American—living in a mostly white area.
+Please imagine John—a very dark-skinned, athletically built African American—living in an overwhelmingly white area.
 You can see how the reality of “racial profiling” can justifiably exacerbate his fear and potential hair-trigger reaction, especially after past encounters with law enforcement.
 People with ADHD can seem to be “acting guilty” when they are simply terrified and feeling powerless.

-At the last meeting he attended, John told me about a recent incident, where he was just standing in the driveway of his girlfriend’s residence and a police officer came up to talk to him.
-He broke out in a sweat and no doubt acted “suspicious.”
+At the last meeting he attended, John told me about a recent incident.
+He was just standing in the driveway of his girlfriend’s residence and a police officer came up to talk to him.
+He broke out in a sweat, no doubt appearing “suspicious.”
 But he was scared, scared of being helpless in an overwhelming situation and knowing that he might not be able to control his responses.

 When you have been in prison under California’s draconian “Three Strikes Law,” as John was, I think this fear is well-founded.
 But ADHD compounded by PTSD can make the fear—and response—even more extreme.

 Medication As “Rational-Brain” Booster

 In part, we can think of ADHD as presenting an imbalance between the “old brain” (the instinct-driven limbic system) and the “new brain” (the prefrontal cortext, or rational part of the brain).
-Reactions and response tilt heavily toward the “old brain.”
+Reactions and responses tilt heavily toward the “old brain.”
 Medications, when well-prescribed, can help tamp down the instinct-driven responses and boost the rational-brain functioning.

 The very neurobiology of ADHD, however, also creates a very real vulnerability for substance abuse.
 Not knowing that one has ADHD—or what that actually means— the slippery slope to substance abuse can begin simply with a desire to quiet the “noise” in one’s brain.